-Don Petrilli, Instructor • Office: A151 • Phone: 464-3263 • Email: dpetrilli@peralta.edu • www.laney.edu/graphic\arts

-The following schedule may be modified to meet class/student requirements.
+Don Petrilli, Instructor • Office: A151 • Phone: 464-3263 • Email: dpetrilli@peralta.edu • www.laney.edu/graphic\arts The following schedule may be modified to meet class/student requirements.
 Topics may carry-over depending on need of participants.

-FIRST WEEK (Elements Of Design)
+FIRST WEEK (Origins of the Alphabet)